nuuuwan/news_lk3_data/README.md

 Meanwhile, “Ada Derana Kids Academy” program on Ada Derana 24 produced by K. C. Saranga picked up award for the Best Television Educational Programme.

 Child actress Sindagana Cooray also won a Certificate of Jury Merit for her performance in the “Helyan” teledrama aired on TV Derana.

+Derana Dream Star, the Sri Lankan reality television series was awarded as the Best Television Reality Programme of the Year.
+Dream Star which was launched in the year 2008 has presented over 11 seasons since the beginning.

 ◼️